 This tour operates a circular route from the V&A waterfront to the Table Mountain Cableway.
 The website says that it includes 11 stops but I found most of these to be more of a drive-by and commentary about them.
 Speaking of commentary, the bus had some funny and witty comments during the ride, all of which contributed to the overall tour experience.

 But to be honest, I found this route to be quite a drag!
 Perhaps this had to do with a certain level of expectation I had come to have after taking the Blue Mini Peninsula tour the day before.
 For me, the only good thing this route provided was transportation to the cableway station.
 I remember passing by the Bo-kaap neighbourhood but the bus didn’t stop for us to hop off there.

 The ride to the station also took quite a while.
 I wished we had skipped this completely as we never got to use the cable cars anyway.
 In any case, my recommendation is this; if you have a single day in Cape Town allocated for the sightseeing bus, go with the Blue Mini Peninsula tour.
 If it’s the Table mountain Cableway you came for, then this is fine.

 The Blue Peninsula Tour

-I guess it’s pretty obvious that this was my favorite of the three routes we took.
-This tour operates on a circular route around the back of the Table Mountain with 14 stops including Kirstenbosch, Constania Winelands, World of Birds, Imizamo Yethu and Hout Bay.
+I guess it’s pretty obvious that this was my favourite of the three routes we took.
+This tour operates on a circular route around the back of the Table Mountain with 14 stops including Kirstenbosch, Constantia Winelands, World of Birds, Imizamo Yethu and Hout Bay.
 We skipped some of these stops but had a swell time in the places we hopped off.

 The Harbour Cruise

 This tour operates from the V&A waterfront.
-It’s one of the routes that comes free with a 2-day ticket purchase.
+It’s one of the routes that come free with 2-day ticket purchase.
 It doesn’t cost that much anyway if you decide to buy a ticket separately.
 The entire tour takes about 30 minutes and I quite enjoyed it.